 Insights from NHNAI academic network:

-This nexus of complexity, particularly with its focus on the intelligent use of data while resisting any data fetishism and any reduction of people to digital data ties in with one of the strong axes of Pope Francis’ positioning on AI in connection with resistance against what he calls the “technocratic paradigm”: “Fundamental respect for human dignity means refusing to allow the uniqueness of the person to be identified by a set of data.
-Algorithms must not be allowed to determine how we understand human rights, to set aside the essential values of compassion, mercy and forgiveness, or to eliminate the possibility of an individual changing and leaving behind the past.”[1]
+This respect for the centrality of the human person ties in with one of the strong axes of Pope Francis’ positioning on AI in connection with resistance against what he calls the “technocratic paradigm”: “Fundamental respect for human dignity means refusing to allow the uniqueness of the person to be identified by a set of data.
+Algorithms must not be allowed to determine how we understand human rights, to set aside the essential values of compassion, mercy and forgiveness, or to eliminate the possibility of an individual changing and leaving behind the past.”[2]

 With this in mind, it is important to solidify our collective acculturation to digital technology.
 Indeed, the notion of algorithm can easily convey the idea of an absence of bias and, the idea of enhanced rationality or objectivity by comparison to human judgment (after all, algorithms are logical-mathematical procedures that leave no room for arbitrariness or human subjectivity).
 Yet this connotation masks a much more contrasting reality.

-The basic intuition is valid: if a bias or discrimination is explicitly programmed, it will “show up” in the program and the programmer can be called to account.
+The basic intuition is valid: if a discrimination is explicitly programmed, it will “show up” in the program and the programmer can be called to account.
 However, this transparency is not necessarily the case with AI programs obtained through so-called machine learning.
 Without wishing to join the ranks of commentators who present these programs as black boxes (we can watch the calculations being made, nothing is hidden or invisible on principle), it is important to understand that they can very easily include biases and lead to discrimination that is difficult to detect by looking directly at the program’s content.

 Indeed, the general idea behind machine learning is to attempt to bypass limitations in our ability to explicitly write programs for complex tasks.
 For example, we can easily write a program to distinguish between black and white monochrome images … all it takes is a few simple calculations on the numbers encoding the color of the pixels in such images … but what calculations can we make on these same numbers to obtain a program to distinguish between multiple images of everyday objects?
 At this stage, we can try to go a step further by writing a program with “holes”, or rather “free parameters”, i.e. an outline of a program capable of performing many different logical-mathematical operations (multiplication by coefficients, additions, other more complex operations) and chaining them together in a multitude of ways.
 The details of the operations will be determined by setting the parameters to a certain value.
-The idea of machine learning is to say that, with a bit of luck (and above all a lot of skill and astuteness), there is a set of parameters that will produce an efficient program for the task that was resisting until now (e.g. classifying images of everyday objects).
-Next, we’ll try to find this famous set of parameters (or at least a satisfying set of parameters) automatically, with another program that will test a large number of parameter-setting possibilities by grouping around more or less efficiently.
-A very effective way of guiding this automatic parameter-setting program is to give it numerous examples of the task in hand (i.e. numerous examples of images already classified according to what they picture).
+The idea of machine learning is to say that, with a bit of luck (and above all a lot of skill and astuteness from the behalf of developers), there is a set of parameters that will produce an efficient program for the task that was resisting until now (e.g. classifying images of everyday objects).
+Then, we’ll try to find this famous set of parameters (or at least a satisfying set of parameters) automatically, with another program that will test a large number of parameter-setting possibilities by grouping around more or less efficiently.
+A very effective way of guiding this automatic parameter-setting program is to give it numerous examples of the task at hand (i.e. numerous examples of images already classified according to what they picture).
 If all goes well, the result is a correctly parameterized program that reproduces the examples (we say we’ve learned a model or trained an algorithm… but it’s still automatic parameterization).

 With this basic understanding of machine learning, it’s easier to see how “successful” learning process can still lead to a highly problematic program.
 If we guide an automatic parameterization with biased data at the outset (reflecting sexist or racial discrimination, for example), successful learning will lead to a program that reproduces these biases or discriminations.[3]
 Similarly, if we “train” a program on non-representative example bases (for example, because groups or minorities are not represented in the data), it is very possible that the program will not work as well for all the persons who will use it or be subjected to it.